“What do I need to know about setting up a family trust?”

 - Psychological or counseling services

-It’s important to understand what a beneficiary can use the fund for when setting up a family trust.
+It’s important for the grantor, trustee, and if possible, the disabled individual to understand what a beneficiary can use the fund for when setting up a trust.

 - Pre-need burial